 This small amount of net incoming energy (0.9 watts/square meter) kept on the surface , including the entire atmosphere and ocean, has a large uncertainty, since the energies emitted by atmosphere to the outer space (mainly via clouds) and radiated by to Earth's surface (also via clouds) are hard to measure due to the complexity of clouds.
 The 2009 value of cloud radiation back to the Earth surface was 333 w/sq. m, while the 1997's value was 324 w/sq. m; the difference is 9 w/sq. m.
 The energy emitted by atmosphere was 169 w/sq. m. in 2009 publication, while the 1997 value was 165 w/sq. m; the difference is 4 w/sq. m.
 These large uncertainties in clouds' influence on energy leads to a question of whether the 0.9 w/sq. m is significantly different from zero.
 One can make an inference on a null hypothesis and an alternative hypothesis when the uncertainties are quantified.
-Another way to ask the question is: what is the confidence interval (CI) of the mean 0.9 w/sq. m is not significantly difference from zero.
+Another way to ask the question is: what is the confidence interval (CI) of the mean 0.9 w/sq. m at 95% confidence level?
+If the CI includes zero, then the net incoming energy 0.9 w/sq. m is not significantly difference from zero.
 Thus, the global warming in the last 150 years cannot be solely based on the assessment of a small positive net incoming energy.
 Climate dynamics must be involved, taking into account of ocean water, land processes, major atmospheric and oceanic circulation patterns including MJO, Walker Circulation, Hadley Circulation, AO, QBO, ENSO, PDO, AMO, global monsoon systems, and polar ice dynamics and Tibetan Plateau's orographic effects.
 Including all these effects would form a general circulation model (GCM) for climate, which is the kind of climate models developed and run by major climate research centers.
 The high resolution GCMs must be run on supercomputers, such as those of 4-by-4 km resolution models.
 Most GCMs still have their resolution larger than 100 km.